Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-09-19/use-generative-ai-to-build-intelligent-apps.md

 </head>

 <!-- End METADATA -->

-In this series, we show you how you can combine multiple Azure products and services to effectively build an example generative AI application that supports marketing teams.

 In this blog series, discover how you can use Azure services to take advantage of generative AI capabilities to build an intelligent application.

 ## What We’ll Cover